 Note.
 In the above theorem, f(X) is guaranteed to be compact; but Y may or may not be compact.

 Corollary 2.
 Let X and Y be two topological spaces.
-If $X \simeq Y$, then X is compact iff Y is compact.
+If $X \simeq Y$ , then X is compact iff Y is compact.

-9This open cover happens to have a finite subcover, but we didn't prove that every open cover of \mathbb{R} has a finite subcover.
+&lt;sup>9This cover happened to have a finite subcover, but we didn't prove that every cover of $\mathbb{R}$ has a finite subcover.